Shortages in Venezuela: Hunger

 A 2017 report by The New York Times explained how hunger had begun to become so extreme in the country that hundreds of children began to die throughout Venezuela.
 That year, cases of malnutrition rose sharply as years of economic mismanagement began to grow deadlier.
 Nearly every hospital in Venezuela stated they did not have enough baby formula, while 63% said they had no baby formula at all.

-Dozens of deaths have also been reported the result of Venezuelans resorting to eating harmful and poisonous substances, such as bitter yuca, in order to curb starvation.
+Many Venezuelans resorted to extreme measures to feed themselves, including eating garbage and wild fruits, and selling personal possessions for money to buy food.
+By the end of 2016, more than three-quarters of Venezuelans had lost weight because of their inadequate food intake, with about the same proportion of people saying they had lost 8.5 kg from a lack of food in 2016 alone.
+In 2017, studies found that 64% of Venezuelans saw a reduction in weight, with 61% saying they go to sleep hungry, while the average Venezuelan lost 12 kg.
+Dozens of deaths were reported to be the result of Venezuelans resorting to eating harmful and poisonous substances, such as bitter yuca, in order to curb starvation.

 In December 2019, Reuters reported that according to experts, "Venezuela faces a generation of young people who will never meet their full physical or mental potential", compounding the damage towards Venezuela's development as a result of shortages.

 "The Maduro Diet"

 In public, President Maduro often avoids or rebukes issues brought to him by Venezuelans regarding their diets.
-Many Venezuelans have criticized his response to the nation's hunger on state television.
-During one state address in early 2017, President Maduro joked about how one member of his staff had begun looking skinny, with the member saying "I’ve lost about 44 pounds since December" due to the "Maduro diet".
+Many Venezuelans criticized his response to the nation's hunger on state television.
+During one state address in early 2017, President Maduro joked about how one member of his staff had begun looking skinny, with the member saying "I've lost about 44 pounds since December" due to the "Maduro diet".